fwojcik/smhasher3/hashes/README.advancedtopics.md

 results.
 Or a hash might want to multiply two 64-bit numbers together and get the full 128-bit result.

-SMHasher3 provides a number of optimized routines for these kinds of operations, collectively referred to as `Mathmult`.
+SMHasher3 provides a number of optimized routines for these kinds of operations, collectively referred to as `MathMult`.
+These routines are all under the namespace `MathMult::`.
 Hash implementations should use these instead of coding their own.
-If you find that a new routine needs to be added to SMHasher3, or you have an alternate implementation for one that exists, please feel free to update `Mathmult`.
+If you find that a new routine needs to be added to SMHasher3, or you have an alternate implementation for one that exists, please feel free to update `MathMult`.

-The current list of `Mathmult` functions is:
+The current list of `MathMult::` functions is:
 - `mult32_64()` multiplies two 32-bit numbers for a 64-bit result which is returned
   as two 32-bit numbers
 - `mult32_64()` can also multiply two 32-bit numbers for a 64-bit result which is